benasse/sparrow/content/docs/contribute.md

 You can simply contribute to the documentation by clicking on the link "<i class="fas fa-pen" pr-2 ></i> Edit this page" present at the bottom of all documentation pages.
 This redirects you to github to make a pull request.

+## Support the project using affiliate links
+If you need new hardware to install sparrow, you can buy them using the link on the [hardware](../hardware) page.
+The author will make a small profit.

 ## Contribute financially
 You can have a multitude of reasons to contribute financially:
 * Thank the author for the time spent setting up the build script and the hosting infrastructure for the project